Simge-0/Data_Analysis_Project_My_Masters_Thesis_On_Heat_Exposure_and_Mortality_in_Spain/README.md

 - Large-scale data integration from administrative sources
 - API-based data collection and batch processing (~5,000+ files)
 - Data cleaning and transformation at scale
-- Spatial visualization and mapping (GIS)
+- Spatial visualization and mapping

 ## Key Variables